vwschan9/ubc-webwork-workshops/WeBWorK-workshop-exercises/WeBWorK workshop - GitHub exercise 3.md

 You may get a warning that this will create a new branch on a fork of the OPL associated with your account.
 You are not able to make changes directly to the OPL repo, so you will have a copy of the repo (a "fork") associated with your account that you can create branches from.
 This allows you to create pull requests, asking your work to be added to the OPL.
 (Your fork of the OPL will show up under "Your repositories" on the GitHub front page).

 4. Commit new file to a new branch on your OPL fork.
 You should see a location that looks like "yourusername"/webwork-open-problem-library.
 Add a title for your commit (other than the default), select "Create new branch" and name your branch.
-Put "@adentremont" and "@xcompass" (if at UBC) in the comments.
+Put "@adentremont" and "@xcompass" (if you are adding to the UBC folder) in the comments.
 Click to commit.

 5. Create a pull request.
 The next page allows you to create a pull request with one click.
 Click on "Create pull request".